'Coloured wedding dresses are a trend'

 Video

-Could the traditional white wedding dress be a thing of the past?

-Ogake Mosomi from Nairobi in Kenya designs colourful wedding dresses and says the demand is growing.
+Ogake Mosomi, from Nairobi in Kenya, designs colourful gowns and says demand is growing.

 -